 But that doesn’t mean a LISA isn’t a good deal for Londoners.
 Remember, you can use it to buy your first home – or as another way to save for retirement.
 So it might still be right for you.

-A Lifetime ISA may not be right for everyone.
-You must be 18–39 years old on or after 6th April 2017 to open one.
+A stocks and shares Lifetime ISA may not be right for everyone.
+You must be 18–39 years old to open one.
 If you need to withdraw the money before you’re 60, and it’s not for the purchase of a first home up to £450,000, or a terminal illness, you’ll pay a 25% government penalty.
-So you may get back less than you put in.
+So, you may get back less than you put in.